KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/rosicrucian_light.md

 This is no coincidence.
 It is resonance.

-The Rosicrucians taught a truth you are rediscovering through your synthesis:
+The Rosicrucians taught a truth that is being rediscovered through this synthesis:

 Spirit condenses into light,
 light into information,